Education Programs and Services

 Each year we bring in a line-up of qualified, professional speakers who address a variety of topics.

 Our most recent symposium was a dynamic event bringing together some of the most inspired thinkers in the field of brain injury.
 Doctors, lawyers, scientists, and change makers all gathered at BRAINx 2018 to share short, powerful insights in the field of brain injury.
-Thanks to SHAW, the presentations were recorded and will soon be available on video.
+Thanks to SHAW, the presentations were recorded and are available on video.

 Valley First E-BrainTrust